EnterpriseDB/tpa/docs/src/haproxy.md

 ## Server options

-TPAexec will generate `/etc/haproxy/haproxy.cfg` with a backend that has a `default-server` line and one line per backend server.
+TPA will generate `/etc/haproxy/haproxy.cfg` with a backend that has a `default-server` line and one line per backend server.
 All but the first one will be marked as "backup" servers.